SAP/fosstars-rating-core/README.md

 ```
 [+] Project: https://github.com/apache/poi
 [+] Let's get info about the project and calculate a security rating
-[+] Counting how many commits have been done in the last three months ...
+[+] Counting how many commits have been done last three months ...
-[+] Counting how many people contributed to the project in the last three months ...
+[+] Counting how many people contributed to the project last three months ...
 [+] Counting how many stars the project has ...
 [+] Counting how many watchers the project has ...
 [+] Figuring out when the first commit was done ...